2025 Italian Grand Prix: Race report

 As drivers began to settle into the race, Verstappen continued to apply pressure on Norris and retook the lead at the start of lap 4 around the outside of the Rettifilo.
 On lap 5 Ferrari's Lewis Hamilton, who had already gained two positions on the opening lap to move into eighth, passed Aston Martin's Fernando Alonso down the inside at the same corner to take seventh.
 On lap 6, Piastri passed Leclerc around the outside of the Rettifilo to move back into third, with Hamilton passing Sauber's Gabriel Bortoleto at the start of the following lap to take sixth.
-On lap 18, Kimi Antonelli (Mercedes) passed Yuki Tsunoda (Red Bull) down the inside of the Rettifilo to take ninth.
+On lap 18, Kimi Antonelli passed Yuki Tsunoda down the inside of the Rettifilo to take ninth.
 At the end of lap 20, both Bortoleto and Alonso made what they intended to be their sole pit stop of the race.
-Bortoleto's stop was slow, allowing Alonso to jump ahead of him and re-join in 15th, with Bortoleto also emerging behind Liam Lawson (Racing Bulls), who had already made his stop, although Bortoleto quickly repassed Lawson.
+Bortoleto's stop was slow, allowing Alonso to jump ahead of him and re-join in 15th, with Bortoleto also emerging behind Liam Lawson, who had already made his stop, although Bortoleto quickly repassed Lawson.
 On lap 25, Alonso's race ended suddenly as he suffered a front-right suspension failure whilst exiting the Ascari complex, although he was able to return to the pit lane.

 With tyre wear proving to be low, the leaders were in no rush to make their mandatory pit stop.
 Verstappen, who had comfortably maintained a five-second lead over Norris, pitted at the end of lap 37 and re-joined in third behind the McLarens.
-On lap 40, Carlos Sainz Jr. (Williams) attempted to pass Oliver Bearman (Haas) for 13th place, resulting in the pair running side-by-side as they entered the Roggia chicane.
+On lap 40, Carlos Sainz Jr. attempted to pass Oliver Bearman for 13th place, resulting in the pair running side-by-side as they entered the Roggia chicane.
 Sainz, who was on the outside, was ahead entering the corner, causing Bearman to brake late, in order to defend his position.
 Bearman's front-right tire made contact with Sainz's rear-left, resulting in both drivers spinning, and allowing Hadjar to pass both as they returned to the track.
 The stewards gave Bearman a ten-second penalty for the incident as well as two penalty points.
 On lap 45, Piastri became the first McLaren to make a pit stop, taking soft tyres and maintaining third place.
 Race leader Norris dove into the pits on the following lap, but had a slow stop due to an issue with his front-left tyre, and emerged behind his championship rival Piastri.
 McLaren quickly requested to Piastri that he allow Norris to repass him, reminding him over team radio of how Norris had done similar after undercutting him during the previous year's Hungarian Grand Prix.
 Piastri stated over team radio that he "did not really get" why he should let Norris through, but complied with the instruction and waved Norris through at the start of lap 49.